Promoted from the diaries by streiff. Promotion does not imply endorsement.

 “I think there’s merit to that criticism and I think the senators should really pay attention to that,” Stevens said at an event held by the Institute for Learning in Retirement.

-Does anyone really believe that one of the most liberal justices in history and co-author of the Casey decision (which locked Roe in stone) was supportive of Kavanaugh until he got angry at being accused of running gang rape rings?
-Yet, you even had some blue-check mark media members claiming he was a “conservative” last night in order to present him as a fair source.
+Anyone that believes one of the most liberal justices in history and co-author of the Casey decision (which locked Roe in stone) was supportive of Kavanaugh until he got angry at being accused of running gang rape rings is as gullible as they come.
+You even had some blue-check mark media members claiming he was a “conservative” last night.

 Then there’s this Time piece by a “former sex-crimes prosecutor” decrying due process as misogynistic.